oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

       <em>Examples</em>: A physical file in a file system such as a source file, an object file, a configuration file or a data file;
       a specific version of a file in a version control system; a database table accessed via an HTTP request;
       an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.</dd>
+  <dt id="def;critical-extension">Critical Extension</dt>
+  <dd>An extension that if an instance of it is included in a CSAF Document causes at least one mandatory test to fail.</dd>
   <dt id="def;csaf-2-0-to-csaf-2-1-converter">CSAF 2.0 to CSAF 2.1 Converter</dt>
   <dd>A CSAF Producer which takes a CSAF 2.0 Document as input and converts it into a valid CSAF 2.1 Document.</dd>
   <dt id="def;csaf-additional-test">CSAF Additional Test</dt>